-But if you are in the market for a 24mm f/1.4 this really seems to be one of the lenses showcasing the benefit of a narrow flange focal distance, offering a real benefit over the comparable DSLR lenses.
-To be more specific: compared to the Nikon AF-S 24mm 1.4G – with that I have quite some experience – the GM is smaller, lighter and has smoother bokeh rendering and better coma correction.
+If you are in the market for a 24mm f/1.4 lens this really seems to be one of the lenses showcasing the benefit of a narrow flange focal distance, offering a real benefit over the comparable DSLR lenses.
+Actually this is the first 1.4/24 that I can recommend to a broader range of people (not only for speed junkies), mostly because of its moderate size and speed and its well rounded optical performance.

 Please consider to buy your gear with one of these affiliate links to support our site.

 - Photokina Recap Part 1: Viltrox E-mount lenses

 - Review: Sony FE 24mm 1.4 GM - February 7, 2019

 - Sony FE lenses: The honest Guide for the a7 series - December 13, 2018